Chapter 13:

 Eight days earlier…

 “My lord, we are here to assist you in your quest to retrieve the fair lady Evelyn,” I announced.
 I was kneeling inside a small throne room.
 Well, there was no throne, but there was a chair.
-To its credit, it was a very nice chair.
+A very nice chair, if I could be so bold.
 On it, sat the rotund Lord Habernackle, in all his majesty.

 I continued.
 “Sir, we are certified investigators, who have succeeded in all of our hunts.
-We have brought down everything from human trafficking rings to serial killers and are specialised in missing persons cases,” I embellished.
+We have brought down everything, from human trafficking rings to serial killers.
+We specialise in missing persons cases,” I embellished.

 Lord Habernackle smacked his sceptre on the ground.
 “Hmmm,” he hummed.
 “M’yes… this pleases the Habernackle,” he muttered.